 Many common pests can be controlled by use of systemic insecticides, contact insecticides, insecticidal soaps and, in some cases, natural predators.
 Systemic insecticides are very effective as they are absorbed by the plant, making its sap poisonous to the pests.
 However, they may be toxic to people and absorbed through the skin in the same way.

-Dimethoate is an effective ingredient of a systemic insecticide if you can find it, but unfortunately it has generally been withdrawn from the non-professional market in EC countries, presumably because of worries about potential harm to people.
+Dimethoate is an effective ingredient of a systemic insecticide if you can find it, but unfortunately it has generally been withdrawn from the non-professional market in EC countries.